Osasuwu/OOP/README.md

 # OOP
-Uni project for OOP
+Uni project for OOP.
-It's Music Playlist Generator
+Music Playlist Generator by Mood & Activity.
+Will integrate Spotify API.